GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-allowed-attr/index.md

 In the example Lighthouse audit above, the `aria-checked` attribute is not allowed on the `role=list`, so the audit fails.
-This makes sense--
-as list elements wouldn't have a state of checked, so applying a checked state would be confusing to screen reader users.
+This makes sense—as list elements wouldn't have a state of checked, so applying a checked state would be confusing to screen reader users.

 ## How this audit impacts overall Lighthouse score